South Sudan Tours

 - Have lunch in Nyikabor village made up of traditional South Sudanese fare.

-- Spend the afternoon mingling with the Mundari as they show you around their village.
+- Drive to the village and spend the afternoon mingling with the Mundari as they show you around their village.
 Very few people have spent time here with this tribe.

 - Dinner in Nyikabor village